-- Prior to start of each school year parents/guardians of all new entrants will receive a copy of the school's Code of Behaviour to be read and signed - At the start of each School Year the parents of all new entrants will be informed of the school's Anti- Bullying Policy, copies of which are available through the office/school website. - Each class teacher will highlight the children's awareness of bullying as unacceptable behaviour, in an age-appropriate way.
-This will be explored through Religion Class, Circle Time and S.P.H.E.
-Lessons.
-Teachers to emphasise that the Golden Rule at all times must be:
+- Prior to start of each school year parents/guardians of all new entrants will receive a copy of the school's Code of Behaviour to be read and signed. - At the start of each school year the parents/ guardians of all new entrants will be informed of the school's Anti-Bullying Policy, copies of which are available through the office/school website. - The annual update of the Anti-Bullying Policy will be communicated to parents/ guardians and will be published on the school website. - Each class teacher will highlight the children's awareness of bullying as unacceptable behaviour, in an age-appropriate way.
+This will be explored through the Religion Education (RE) programme, Circle Time and lessons and programmes, as outlined in the SPHE policy.
+Teachers should emphasise that the Golden Rule must always be:

-"Treat others as you would like them to treat you"
+'Treat others as you would like them to treat you'.

-While the Social, Personal and Health Education Programme [S.P.H.E.] provides the main focus for dealing with issues around bullying, all teachers can influence attitudes to bullying behaviour in a positive manner through a range of curricular initiatives.
+While the SPHE provides the main focus for dealing with issues around bullying, all teachers can influence attitudes to bullying behaviour in a positive manner through a range of curricular initiatives.

-- Staff members will use specific questions [Appendix 1] together with School Rules and Code of Behaviour to help our pupils analyse any misbehaviour that may occur.
+- Staff members will use specific questions [Appendix 1], together with School Rules and Code of Behaviour to help our pupils analyse any misbehaviour that may occur.
 These questions need to be modelled / practised to ensure their effectiveness. - Staff members are aware that each pupil is a unique person, created in God's image, has a past, present and future and has been called by God by a name of his/her own.
-Specific lessons in the R.E. programme will be used to emphasise this concept. - We request and actively encourage parents to make their children aware of the unacceptability of bullying behaviour and encourage them to report such behaviour to the teachers whenever they witness it. - We acknowledge the vital role that all ancillary staff members play in helping to counter potential bullying behaviour in our school.
+Specific lessons in the RE programme will be used to emphasise this concept. - We request and actively encourage parents/ guardians to make their children aware of the unacceptability of bullying behaviour and encourage them to report such behaviour to the teachers whenever they witness it.

+We acknowledge the vital role that all ancillary staff members play in helping to counter potential bullying behaviour in our school.

-Procedures for noting and reporting incidents of bullying
+12. Procedures for noting and reporting incidents of bullying